bdesham/x-sistemo-widget/README.md

 The widget ignores whether the “x” is uppercase or lowercase, so that “cx” and “cX” both become “ĉ”, while “Cx” and “CX” both become “Ĉ”.

+Click on the star or version number at the top of the widget to visit x-sistemo’s GitHub project page.

 ## Development

 This widget was developed by [Benjamin Esham](mailto:bdesham@gmail.com) using Dashcode.
 E-mail him with bug reports, feature suggestions, or patches.

+### Version history

+* 1.0: Initial release.

 ## License